puggsoy/MiscTools/README.md

 Converts .gxt files from Patapon 1 and 2 to PNG.
 More info: http://zenhax.com/viewtopic.php?t=647

 ### hip2png
-Converts .hip files, specifically for Persona 4 Arena Ultimax (although it may work with others).
+Converts .hip files.
+Works for Persona 4 Arena Ultimax and Arcana Heart 3 Love Max Six Stars.
 More info: http://www.vg-resource.com/thread-27359.html

 ### icp2png
 Converts .icp files from the iOS version of Final Fantasy 5.
 These are extracted from the .bin files using the script here: http://zenhax.com/viewtopic.php?t=730 More info: http://www.vg-resource.com/thread-26815.html